Ford out, Alan Mulally in

 On CNBC, Phil LeBeau spoke with Bill Ford Jr., below are some of Bill Ford’s comments: “I wanted the very best person I could find.
 The courtship started at the end of July.
 I checked him out with a number of people.
 I was the CEO and I was wearing a lot of hats.”

 “Let me assure you: I’m not going anywhere,” Bill Ford wrote to Ford workers.
 “As executive chairman, I intend to remain extremely active in the direction of this Company.
 I’ll be here every day and I will not rest until a prosperous future for this Company is secured.”

 How unhappy are any of these executives?
-In the conference Bill Ford said that "this is a lifetime job" when asked if Mulally were going to retire in 4 years, at 65 years old.
-Let’s say he stayed for nine years, till he were 70.
-How many of the "way forward" executives are willing to wait that long for another chance to make CEO?
-Time is not on Mulally’s side: how will he build a team and have them all gel and be on the same page before "The way forward – part two" is announced?
+In the conference, Bill Ford said that “this is a lifetime job” when asked if Mulally was going to retire in 4 years, at 65 years old.
+Let’s say he stayed for nine years, till he was 70.
+How many of the “way forward” executives are willing to wait that long for another chance to make CEO?
+Time is not on Mulally’s side: how will he build a team and have them all gel and be on the same page before “The way forward – part two” is announced?

-Will there be a vote of confidence from the exectives inside Ford’s top management?
-And will Mulally be able to bring product out that spurs the North American market sales?
+Will there be a vote of confidence from the executives inside Ford’s top management?
+And will Mulally be able to bring a product out that spurs the North American market sales?